-After finishing this room, I went ahead and removed all of the ceiling time from the dining room, kitchen and laundry room and hauled it out to the garage.
+After finishing this room, I went ahead and removed all of the ceiling tile from the dining room, kitchen, and laundry room and hauled it out to the garage.
 I worked for 5½” hours and was beat.

 In the meantime: